conormcdevitt/Hackathon1/README.md

 - Used chatgpt to see if any of the enginetype/fuelsystem abbreviations meant the same thing
 - Used LMS for OHE transformation examples and replaced variable names
 - Used chatgpt to decide what to do with CarName in terms of encoding, decided to leave it as is based on the information I received
+- Used LMS for some examples when making graphs with plotly and seaborn

 ### Media